 Where To See Seals In Norfolk During The Winter Months

-Between October and February Horsey is one of the most likely places for you to see Grey Seals and their Pups and their parents, once across the sand dunes you are welcomed onto a viewing platform, which is erected specifically for these few months of the year for everyone to enjoy viewing the seals.
+Between October and February Horsey is one of the most likely places for you to see Grey Seals and their Pups, once across the sand dunes you are welcomed onto a viewing platform, which is erected specifically for these few months of the year for everyone to enjoy viewing the seals.

 Wheelchair and Pushchair access is not very favourable at Horsey gap, and when we visited, we took the youngest in a backpack to avoid the need to take the pushchair.

-The Horsey Seals pupping season begins from End of October/beginning of November and continues until February, giving ample time for you to visit the Seals in Norfolk and take in this glorious sight, take a look at Boo Roo and Tigger Too’s Trip to see the Seals at Horsey Gap
+The Horsey Seals pupping season begins from End of October/beginning of November and continues until February, giving ample time for you to visit the Seals in Norfolk and take in this glorious sight.

 The next beach along from Horsey is Waxham, which is also another place to spot seals swimming in the Summer months, but a few can also be seen giving birth to their young during the winter months, not as busy as Horsey or Winterton, but still a lovely place to visit and catch a glimpse of the seals.

-These are magnificent, stunning creatures, that look all cute and fluffy, but if they feel threatened can be quite dangerous, so there are certain rules you meed to follow.
+These are magnificent, stunning creatures, that look all cute and fluffy, but if they feel threatened can be quite dangerous, so there are certain rules you need to follow.

 Keep Your Distance